“As soon as we pay attention to our breath, as we breathe in, these three things—body, breath, and mind—come together.”

 – S. N. Goenka

-Whether you’re new to meditation or have been practicing some form of meditation for a while, having control over one’s mind is no easy feat.
+Whether you’re new to meditation or have been practicing any other form of meditation, having control over one’s mind is no easy feat (not even for monks!).

 Our mind tends to form its own habit patterns, often breeding and multiplying negativity even before we realize it.
 Almost every kind of suffering has its roots in some kind of craving or aversion, and we become so entangled in these that it’s hard to break the cycle.